Geography of Florida: Climate

+The Everglades is a massive wetland, mangrove, and estuary system under increasing threat from climate change.
+Sea level rise has led to saltwater invasion into freshwater habitats-a direct change in water chemistry to threaten native species and crop viability.
+Higher temperatures and shifted rainfall patterns further destabilize the hydrological cycles so crucial to the Everglades' status as a freshwater reservoir for South Florida (U.S. Environmental Protection Agency, 2024).
+These changes contribute to increasing the necessity for measures of climate resilience in the region.

+According to a 2022 report by the National Oceanic and Atmospheric Administration (NOAA), sea levels along Florida’s coastlines are projected to rise between 10 and 18 inches by 2050, increasing the likelihood of coastal flooding events.The seasons in Florida are determined more by precipitation than by temperature, with the hot, wet springs and summers making up the wet season, and mild to cool, and the relatively dry winters and autumns, making the dry season.
+Fall foliage appears in Central and North Florida starting around late November, and into winter.
+During El Niño there is greater rainfall between November and March.

 At the end of El Niño in 1998, 480 wildfires occurred.

 The Florida Keys, because they are completely surrounded by water, have lesser variability in temperatures.
 At Key West, temperatures rarely exceed 95 °F in the summer or fall below 55 °F in the winter, and frost has never been reported in the Keys.

 Severe weather

 Florida's nickname is the "Sunshine State", but severe weather is a common occurrence in the state.
 Central Florida is known as the lightning capital of the United States, as it experiences more lightning strikes than anywhere else in the country.